-Biju Bhaskar in his research and journey of Thappi Lime Plaster across Rajasthan, met many artisans in their 70s and 80s, who have worked a major part of their life time in these traditional artforms.
-During one of his journey, he could meet & interview Yusuf ‘Painter’ of Sardarshahar, renowned for his skills in traditional paintings found in the Havelis in the city.
+Biju Bhaskar in his research and journey of Thappi Lime Plaster across Rajasthan met many artisans in their 70s and 80s, who have worked a major part of their life in these traditional artforms.
+During one of his journeys, he could meet & interview Yusuf ‘Painter’ of Sardarshahar, renowned for his skills in traditional paintings found in the Havelis in the city.
 He has been accolated for his contributions to ‘Prakritik Chitrakala’ (traditional painting) by the Government of Rajasthan.
 A master in using traditional natural colours on Lime Plaster, namely, Araish (Kada) Plaster, seen widely in Rajasthan, he is now looking after the mural work of a Haveli done by his sons in the same city.
-This art form is fading due to lack of available materials, skilled workers and patronage.
-Thannal is exploring possibilities on how to Revive this traditional plaster of Araish and Thappi and bring it back to the contemporary architecture and Natural Buildings.
+This art form is fading due to a lack of available materials, skilled workers and patronage.
+Thannal is exploring possibilities on how to Revive this traditional plaster of Araish and Thappi and bring it back to contemporary architecture and Natural Buildings.

 1. When did you start your work?

 I belong to a family of traditional mural artists.
-Before if someone needed to paint or have colours in their Haveli, mural artists were given the job of making murals over the lime plasters.
+Before, if someone needed to paint or have colours in their Haveli, mural artists were given the job of making murals over the lime plasters.
 I have started my work as a mason in 1962.
-Before that we used to be assistants with family elders, who were painters.
+Before that, we used to be assistants with family elders, who were painters.
 After three years, in 1965, I started with painting, on canvas and walls.